 The magnificent Teacup/Sugarloaf Summit loop is so beautiful, peaceful, and conveniently close to Uptown, yet still somehow forgotten.
-This is quite a shame as the views here are simply out of this world.
-For jaw dropping scenery like you have never seen before, this great little loop is the way to go.
-And to think that these views are so easily accessible, by way of a relatively easy trail is just crazy.
-Most of the trek is very easy and relaxing with ongoing views of dramatic rock formations including the towering Coffeepot rock (named as so as it resembles a French Press).
+Quite a shame as the summit views are so enchanting.
+For jaw dropping scenery like you have never seen before, do consider adding this hike to your itinerary.
+The little effort required to take in such amazing views is crazy.
+Most of the trek is very easy and relaxing with ongoing views of dramatic rock formations including the towering Coffeepot rock.
+Every Sedona formation’s name is based on the shape it resembles.
+In the case of Coffeepot, it resembles a French Press).

-Combining the Teacup with the Sugarloaf Summit (a short 0.3 climb to a breathtaking overlook) adds little to your total distance, yet rewards with even more stunning panoramic views.
-You think the views could not possible get any better, that is until you stand up on the summit and take in the wonderful red rock views around you.
-This hike is so amazing that it is one of just a few that I deemed spectacular enough to do twice.
+Combining the Teacup with the Sugarloaf Summit (a short 0.3 climb to a breathtaking overlook) adds little to your total distance, yet the payoff is huge considering the stunning 360 degree panoramic red rock views.
+Just when you think the views could not possibly get any better, they do.
+This hike is so amazing that it is one of the few that I deemed spectacular enough to complete twice.